meifhuang/Memory-Card-Game/README.md

-# Getting Started with Create React App
+# Memory Card Game

+Odin Project - Memory card game created with React and <a href="https://pokeapi.co/"> Poke API </a>

+##Getting started

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).